-Losing a tooth is very annoying.
-Not only do you lose your appetite, but you also get immense pain in that particular part of your gum which is exposed.
-If you’ve lost a tooth without encountering any knock or accident, haven’t you wondered “Why did it fall off, just like that?”
+Losing a tooth is very annoying and can be very traumatizing.
+Not only can you lose your appetite and the ability to chew effectively but you can also experience immense pain around the site of the lost tooth.
+If you’ve lost a tooth without encountering any recent trauma or accident, you will likely wonder “Why did it fall out, just like that?”

-There are two common types of gum diseases, Gingivitis and Periodontitis.
-Gingivitis causes a little bit of swelling and bleeding in your gums causing very little pain and is therefore barely noticeable.
-Periodontitis causes severe swelling in your gums that destroy your gum muscles.
-It also destroys the bone structure in your jaws, eventually resulting in your teeth falling off.
+There are two common levels of severity of gum disease – Gingivitis and Periodontitis.
+Gingivitis causes a little bit of swelling and bleeding on/around your gums causing very little pain and therefore is barely noticeable.
+Periodontitis causes noticeable swelling of your gums that destroys your gum tissue.
+Periodontitis also destroys the bone structure in your jaws, eventually resulting in your tooth and/or teeth falling out.

 After eating, food particles and sugar remain settled around your teeth and react with your mouth bacteria to form acids.
 Cavities are formed when the acids eventually break through the layers of your tooth – first the enamel, and then potentially into the dentin.
 If tooth decay is not halted via a dental restoration (filling), then it will further damage your tooth, potentially reaching the nerves inside your tooth, which can cause terrible pain.